jaredhanson/passport-google-oauth2/README.md

 #### Configure Strategy

-The Google authentication strategy authenticates users using a Google account and OAuth 2.0 tokens.
-The client ID and secret obtained when creating an application are supplied as options when creating the strategy.
-The strategy also requires a `verify` callback, which receives the access token and optional refresh token, as well as `profile` which contains the authenticated user's Google profile.
-The `verify` callback must call `cb` providing a user to complete authentication.
+Once you've [registered your application](#register-application), the strategy needs to be configured with your application's client ID and secret, along with its OAuth 2.0 redirect endpoint.

+The strategy takes a `verify` function as an argument, which accepts `accessToken`, `refreshToken`, and `profile` as arguments.  `accessToken` and `refreshToken` are used for API access, and are not needed for authentication.
+`profile` contains the user's [profile information](https://www.passportjs.org/reference/normalized-profile/) stored in their Google account.
+When authenticating a user, this strategy uses the OAuth 2.0 protocol to obtain this information via a sequence of redirects and API requests to Google.

+The `verify` function is responsible for determining the user to which the Google account belongs.
+In cases where the account is logging in for the first time, a new user record is typically created automatically.
+On subsequent logins, the existing user record will be found via its relation to the Google account.

+Because the `verify` function is supplied by the application, the app is free to use any database of its choosing.
+The example below illustrates usage of a SQL database.

 ```javascript
 var GoogleStrategy = require('passport-google-oauth20').Strategy;